 How Do I Choose?

 Only a qualified dermatologist can determine which filler or volumizer is best for you.
 The results you obtain have more to do with the skill and expertise of the person providing the treatment than the specific filler used.
-BC Laser and Skin Care Clinic is a platinum plus diamond account, which is the highest level account with the makers of Botox and Juvederm.
+Beautiful Canadian Laser and Skincare Clinic is a platinum plus diamond account, which is the highest level account with the makers of Botox and Juvederm.
 If you’d like more information about dermal fillers, please contact us.